andybywire/andyfitzgeraldconsulting/README.md

-# Static Structured Content Marketing Website with Sanity & Eleventy
+# AndyFitzgeraldConsulting.com

+This site is a structured content marketing website built with the Sanity headless CMS and the Eleventy javascript-based static site generator.